Learning to Ride

 - Even if you do not know much about horses, you will be able to judge if they are nervous and highly strung, or quiet and relaxed.
 Watching a lesson is another excellent guide to the standard of school

-- Discover more about what to expect at a British Horse Society Approved Riding School.
+- Discover more about what to expect at a BHS Approved Centre.